- Rapid quoting within 48 hours

 Vacuum casting is a technique for producing end-use, rigid, flexible, and rubber parts with production-level quality.
-This process uses a 3D printed master pattern and silicone moulds to produce high-quality, short-run parts up to 760 mm long.
-The finished dimensions of urethane cast parts depend on the accuracy of the master model, part geometry, and casting material.
-In general, you can expect a shrinkage rate of + 0.15%.
+This process uses a 3D printed master pattern and silicone moulds to produce high-quality, short-run parts up to 2300 mm long.
+The finished dimensions of vacuum cast parts depend on the accuracy of the master model, part geometry, and casting material.
+In general, you can expect a tolerance of 0.3% from your nominal size.
+For instance, on a dimension 100 mm, lower limit = 99.85 mm, upper limit = 100.15 mm.

 Vacuum cast parts are frequently used when colour, surface quality, and toughness are required.
 Vacuum casting is a perfect alternative for insert moulding in low volumes and is compatible with a wide range of materials.
 Polyurethane casting can also be used for bridge tooling between a 3D printed rapid prototype and injection moulding to effectively balance quality, cost, and time.
 Vacuum cast parts can also be clear, colour-matched, painted, have installed inserts, and even custom finished.